nickzoic/countess-batch/README.md

 * Already paired FASTQ files in a directory, with a certain structure (see instructions above)
 * Barcode variant map *OR* Barcode sequence map and target sequence.

+**XXX if you've got a barcode -> variant map that's one less step than if you've got a barcode -> sequence map and need to use the variant caller.**

 Input directories are never written to or deleted from!